neilchvz/infrastructure-portfolio/mdm/addigy/desktop-picture/README.md

 ## Platform
 Built for and deployed via **Addigy MDM**.
-The image path references the Addigy agent directory — if deploying on Jamf or Intune, update the `override-picture-path` to match the image deployment path used by that platform.
+The image path references the Addigy agent directory, if deploying on Jamf or Intune, update the `override-picture-path` to match the image deployment path used by that platform.